 - Understand how your products sell dependent on country and language.
 Know what to stock more of for certain areas based on their language.

-- Able to measure customer behaviour and gain a deeper understanding of your customer base and segment them via country and language.
+- Measure customer behaviour and gain a deeper understanding of your customer base and segment them via country and language.

 - Improve local SEO, so your website is higher on Google results and even at the top for multiple countries.